Assistance With Voting

 Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with or access to websites by people with disabilities.
 When websites are correctly developed and edited, all users have equal access to information and functionality.

-The Orange County Supervisor of Elections will be implementing the relevant portions of the World Wide Web Consortium’s Accessibility Guidelines 2.0 Levels A and AA (WCAG 2.0 Levels A and AA).
-Web content produced by the Orange County Supervisor of Elections will meet WCAG 2.0 Levels A and AA by 2022.
+The Orange County Supervisor of Elections has implemented the relevant portions of the World Wide Web Consortium’s Accessibility Guidelines 2.0 Levels A and AA (WCAG 2.0 Levels A and AA).
+Web content produced by the Orange County Supervisor of Elections meets WCAG 2.0 Levels A and AA.

 If you have any web-accessibility issues with this site, please email firstname.lastname@example.org during normal business hours, which are typically Monday through Friday, 8 a.m. to 5 p.m.
 Eastern Time.
 We will make our best effort to respond within 24 business hours.
 Please include the following details in your email: